MichaelJones102938/practiceAssign1/README.md

 I also suggest that you use GitHub's "Network" view to monitor the state of your local and remote repository throughout the assignment.
 To do so, go to the GitHub page for REPO, select menu "Graphs" on the right, and then select the "Network" tab at the top.
 In this way, you will have a visual representation of how the repository evolves, which can be very useful for better understanding Git and how it operates.

 Finally, I suggest that you practice the assignment on a separate repository and then perform the assignment on REPO when you feel comfortable with the various commands.
-If you were to make a mistake while working on REPO, however, and you wanted to restart from a clean slate, in most cases you should be able to do so by executing the following instructions:

-*	Run “git log” from within your local repository
-*	Get the last commit ID in the list (i.e., the one with the earliest date, which should have “Commit #1” as its associated comment.)
-*	Run in each of the two terminals, and from the root of your repo (directory cmsc355-vcu)
-  *	git checkout master
-  *	git branch -D development temp
-  *	git push origin :development
-  *	git push origin :temp
-  *	git tag -d Version1
-  *	git push origin :Version1
-  *	git reset --hard <last commit ID>
-  *	git push --force

-* IMPORTANT:	This is one of the few cases to the use of the “git push --force” command, as it can have disastrous effects.
-Some of the above commands may fail if you haven't yet done what they are trying to undo.
-These errors can be safely ignored.
-After resetting state, there is no need to re-clone the repository (i.e., there is no need to perform the first 5 steps of the instructions).

 ###Assignment Instructions
 ####Part 1 (Terminal 1)